death7654/Chrultrabook-Tools/README.md

 #### Arch and derivatives

-Download the arch package from the Releases page, then install:
+Download the Arch package from the Releases page, then install:

 pacman -U ~/Downloads/Chrultrabook-Tools-VERSION-pkg.tar.zst

-#### Compiled Binary
+#### Compiled binary
 - You must start the application as root as the ectool binary requires sudo privileges

 ### macOS

 - Download the [ectool](https://github.com/1Revenger1/ectool) binary
-- Move the Binary to `/usr/bin` or `/usr/local/bin`
+- Move the binary to `/usr/bin` or `/usr/local/bin`
 - Download the installer with  `x86_64` in its name
 - Run the Chrultrabook Tools Installer
 - Drag the Chrultrabook Tools app into the Applications Folder